UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 The durations of the sessions was long enough.
-When polling if learners had completed the exercise by using Zoom Reactions, two thirds gave a 'yes' as a reaction, the rest (all withot camera) having a 'no' as a reaction.
+When polling if learners had completed the exercise by using Zoom Reactions, two thirds gave a 'yes' as a reaction, the rest (all without camera) having a 'no' as a reaction.

 After the break, there was a simultaneous session that I was allowed to teach, for UPPMAX users only.
 There 6 out of the 7 learners had